List-KR/List-KR/README.md

 List-KR provides you an experimental version of List-KR to resolve problematic issues like Ad-Shield and NamuWiki without an userscript.

-Any problematic rules/filters can caues an incorrect blocking or false-positive.
+Any problematic rules/filters can cause an incorrect blocking or false-positive.

 If you want to learn more, please visit [#411](https://github.com/List-KR/List-KR/issues/411) and [#412](https://github.com/List-KR/List-KR/pull/412)